After being a ‘clean-up crew guy’ with Packers, Blake Martinez excited for fresh start in New York

-The ex-Green Bay Packers inside linebacker tried in vain to fight back tears in the aftermath of the team’s season-ending Jan.
-19 NFC Championship Game loss to the San Francisco 49ers, realizing he might’ve just played his final game for the team.
+The ex-Green Bay Packers inside linebacker tried in vain to fight back tears in the aftermath of the team’s season-ending NFC Championship Game loss to the San Francisco 49ers on Jan.
+19, realizing he might’ve just played his final game for the team.
 But it wasn’t until free agency approached and the Packers made their view of him — and the importance, or lack thereof, of the inside linebacker position — clear that he knew it was time to move on.

 And so, he did — to the New York Giants, who gave him a three-year, $30 million contract and view him as more valuable than Martinez feels the Packers viewed him under defensive coordinator Mike Pettine.

-“I think the way they value the inside linebacker position especially in that defense, it wasn’t as valued as other places, in my opinion,” Martinez said during a conference call with the New York media Monday — a conversation Martinez said he had while he was “quarantined in a weight room” adjacent to his family’s home in Arizona that he and his father had constructed together in recent years with a workout area, a turf field and extra living space.
+“I think the way they value the inside linebacker position especially in that defense, it wasn’t as valued as other places, in my opinion,” Martinez said during a conference call with the New York media Monday — a conversation Martinez said he had while he was “quarantined in a weight room” adjacent to his family’s home in Arizona.

 “Overall, it was one of the things where they offered me, and we were just in different wavelengths on where I valued myself and where they valued it.
 At the end of the day, it was one of the decisions that had to be made on both sides.
 It’s a business, and right now I am extremely happy where I am and can’t wait to start playing for the Giants and finally get into the facility.”